osrf/subt_hello_world/posts/01_hello_world.md

 In this post, we have seen how to teleoperate a robot platform using the SubT Virtual Testbed and visualize some of the robot's sensor data.

 If you like to participate or explore more, here are some helpful resources:
-* [SubT Virtual Portal](https://subtchallenge.world/home): hosts competition information, registration, SubT Tech Repo, CloudSim submissions, and leaderboards
+* [SubT Challenge Website](https://subtchallenge.com/): hosts competition information, registration, and leaderboards
 * [SubT Virtual Testbed Repository](https://github.com/osrf/subt/wiki/Home): hosts source code for the testbed
 * [SubT API Wiki](https://github.com/osrf/subt/wiki/api): enumerates ROS topics and services in the SubT Virtual Testbed
 * [SubT Robot Wiki](https://github.com/osrf/subt/wiki/robots): enumerates the list of pre-made robot models in the SubT Tech Repo for the Virtual Competition